swiftlang/swift-evolution/proposals/0293-extend-property-wrappers-to-function-and-closure-parameters.md

 * The distinction between API wrappers and implementation-detail wrappers is formalized via the `api` option for `@propertyWrapper`, i.e. `@propertyWrapper(api)`
 * Implementation-detail property wrappers on parameters are sugar for a local wrapped variable.
 * API property wrappers on parameters use caller-side application of the property wrapper.
+* Overload resolution for property wrapper initializers will always be done at the property wrapper declaration.

 ### Changes from the first reviewed version